AdamJeddy/For-Future-Me/_posts/The-Kite-Runner/2022-7-12-The-Kite-Runner.md

 For Amir, this line becomes a haunting reminder of his own failings and the loyalty he could not reciprocate later on in the story.

-This is not just a simple line about friendship; it is a pledge of unwavering loyalty and sacrifice.
-It beautifully captures the essence of Hassan's character and sets the tone for the moral and emotional landscape of `The Kite Runner.`
+This is not only a simple line about friendship but also is a pledge of loyalty.
+It captures Hassan's character and sets the tone for the moral and emotional landscape of `The Kite Runner.`

 ### CHAPTER THREE

-- "When you kill a man, you steal a life," Baba said.
+> "When you kill a man, you steal a life," Baba said.
 "You steal his wife’s right to a husband, rob his children of a father.
 When you tell a lie, you steal someone’s right to the truth.
 When you cheat, you steal the right to fairness.
 Do you see?"

+This quote highlights the extensive impact of one's actions on others.
+Baba is teaching Amir about the concept of theft being the only true sin, which covers more than just 'physical' theft.
+It's also an ethical lesson that illustrates how actions such as lying, cheating, and killing are forms of theft because they deprive others of their rights, dignity, and truth.

+This idea sets a moral foundation for the novel, emphasizing the interconnectedness of human actions and the broad repercussions of seemingly personal choices.

-- "And where is he headed?"
+> "And where is he headed?"
 Baba said.
 "A boy who won’t stand up for himself becomes a man who can’t stand up to anything."

+Baba's observation here addresses personal courage and integrity.
+He worries that a lack of self-defense in his young boy not only reflects a present weakness but also predicts a future of inability to confront or challenge injustices.
+This comment foreshadows Amir's struggles with guilt stemming from his actions (and inactions) in his youth.
+It puts across a message about the importance of developing courage and integrity early in life to prepare for moral challenges in adulthood.

+Baba’s wisdom serves as a guiding light for Amir’s journey later on in the story.

 ### CHAPTER FOUR
 - Never mind any of those things.
 Because history isn’t easy to overcome.
 Neither is religion.
 In the end, I was a Pashtun and he was a Hazara, I was Sunni and he was Shi’a, and nothing was ever going to change that.
 Nothing.